VitaliyRuzha/VitaliyRuzha/README.md

 - I'm Vitaliy.
 Nice to meet you.
-- Fields such as computer science, astronomy, animation, and cinematography are interesting to me.
+- Computer science, astronomy, animation, and cinematography are interesting to me.
 I enjoy the fusion of arts with science.
 - You can contact me at <ryanstusalitusEPK@gmail.com>.
 I look forward to messages.

 <!---